WideSu/WideSu/README.md

 </tr>
 </table>

-- 🔭 I will graduate in **September** from SMU MITB (AI track)
+- 🔭 I am a **research engineer** in **Singapore Management University**

-- 🌱 I am interested to develop AI applications in NLP/CV, and data analysis projects
+- 🌱 I am interested to develop AI applications to help people live a better life

 - 💬 Besides Python which I used daily, I am also familiar with **R**([distill website using R](https://github.com/WideSu/VA)), Java(https://github.com/WideSu/JavaEEWeb), can do some **Golang** (a [desktop App which can generate transcripts using Aliyun SDK](https://github.com/WideSu/lectureNoteAssistant)), and **C** ([a compiler written in C](https://github.com/WideSu/Compiler))
 - 📫 How to reach me **annihuang.2021@mitb.smu.edu.sg.**